-If your itchy ears are the result of an allergic reaction, refrain from using any products that could have potentially caused the irritation.
+If your itchy ears are the result of an allergic reaction, refrain from using any products that could’ve potentially caused the irritation.
 These include new earrings and personal care products.

-Always consult your physician before putting ointments or drops in or on your ear.
-This ensures you are not putting anything irritating in the ear.
-Also, if you have a damaged eardrum, you should not use any ointments or drops unless your physician specifically prescribes them.
+Always talk with your doctor before putting ointments or drops in or on your ear.
+This ensures you’re not putting anything irritating in the ear.
+Also, if you have a damaged eardrum, you shouldn’t use any ointments or drops unless your doctor specifically prescribes them.

-Your physician may recommend or prescribe the following:
+Your healthcare provider may recommend or prescribe the following:

 Your doctor may prescribe antibiotics to treat infection if your itching ears are accompanied by a high temperature, or blood or pus draining from the ear.